bunto/bunto/site/_docs/structure.md

         <p>

-          Provided that the file has a <a href="../frontmatter/">YAML Front Matter</a> section, it will be transformed by Jekyll.
+          Provided that the file has a <a href="../frontmatter/">YAML Front Matter</a> section, it will be transformed by Bunto.
 The same will happen for any <code>.html</code>, <code>.markdown</code>,
           <code>.md</code>, or <code>.textile</code> file in your site’s root
           directory or directories not listed above.